Mdsomratakbor/Github-Tutorial/Git merge conflicts.md

 - `>>>>>>> new_branch_to_merge_later`

 `Think of these new lines as "conflict dividers".
 The ======= line is the "center" of the conflict.
 All the content between the center and the <<<<<<< HEAD line is content that exists in the current branch master which the HEAD ref is pointing to.
 Alternatively all content between the center and >>>>>>> new_branch_to_merge_later is content that is present in our merging branch.`

+### How to resolve merge conflicts using the command line

+`The most direct way to resolve a merge conflict is to edit the conflicted file.
+Open the merge.txt file in your favorite editor.
+For our example lets simply remove all the conflict dividers.
+The modified merge.txt content should then look like:`

+**this is some content to mess with content to append totally different content to merge later**

+`Once the file has been edited use git add merge.txt to stage the new merged content.
+To finalize the merge create a new commit by executing:`

+**`git commit -m "merged and resolved the conflict in merge.txt"`**